acamacho88/Udacity-FullStack_Project4/README.md

 This is for PROJECT 4 of the Udacity Full Stack Nanodegree

+All comments made by me in the code begin with "# Camacho - "

 ## TASK 1

 I created the Session and SessionForm classes in the models file